 For nearly 200 years, we at William H. Sadlier, Inc. have been forming K–12 students for academic success and forming them in the Catholic faith by offering a variety of educational materials in print and digital formats.

-Leading one of the few family businesses of its age, our Sadlier family proudly continues to nurture the vision of founders, Denis and James Sadlier, with integrity, creativity, and an unwavering commitment to educational publishing.
+As one of the few family businesses of its age, the Sadlier family proudly continues to nurture the vision of founders, Denis and James Sadlier, with integrity, creativity, and an unwavering commitment to educational publishing.

 Our story is one of triumph, through generations of one family’s perseverance and dedication to a singular vision of service and excellence.

 In 1832, brothers Denis and James Sadlier, Irish immigrants who settled in New York, began publishing materials to meet the spiritual and educational needs of the Irish immigrant community.
 Mary Anne Madden Sadlier, the wife of James, was one of the primary contributors to the editorial work of the company, D & J Sadlier.
 In 1895, she was awarded the distinguished Laetare Medal from the University of Notre Dame for her prolific work as a novelist.
 Their nephew William H. Sadlier worked with his uncles for several years and in 1874 launched his own eponymous publishing firm, which later merged with the business Denis and James had founded to become the venerable publishing company we are today, William H. Sadlier, Inc.